-The purpose of these subdivision standards shall be to assure the comfort, convenience, safety, health and welfare of the people people of the Town of Cumberland, to protect the environment and to promote the development of an economically sound and stable community.
+The purpose of these subdivision standards shall be to assure the comfort, convenience, safety, health and welfare of the people of the Town of Cumberland, to protect the environment and to promote the development of an economically sound and stable community.
 Depending on the type of subdivision selected (i.e., Conservation, Clustered or Traditional), the purposes are to:

-- A. Promote clustering of houses and structures on less environmentally-sensitive soils, which will reduce the amount of infrastructure, including paved surfaces and utility easements, necessary for development. - B. Promote interconnected greenways and corridors throughout the community. - C. Provide a subdivision option that permits flexibility of design in order to promote environmentally sensitive and efficient uses of the land. - D. Preserve in perpetuity unique or sensitive natural resources, such as groundwater, floodplains, wetlands, streams, steep slopes, woodlands and wildlife habitat. - E. Preserve scenic views both from within and outside without the subdivision. - F. Preserve important historic and archaeological sites. - G. Preserve green space through the use of nonstructural storm water runoff and water protection measures. - H. Encourage interaction in the community by clustering houses closer to and orienting houses closer totowards the street, providing public gathering places and encouraging the use of parks and community facilities as focal points in the neighborhood. - I. Encourage street designs that reduce traffic speeds and promote interconnectivity. - J. Promote construction of convenient landscaped walking trails and bike paths both within the subdivision and that are connected to neighboring communities, businesses, and facilities to reduce reliance on automobiles. - K. Reduce erosion and sedimentation by minimizing land disturbance and removal of vegetation in development. - L. Promote contiguous green space with adjacent municipalities. - M. Protect rural character and activities such as farming and forestry.
+- A. Promote elustering grouping of houses and structures on less environmentally sensitive soils, which will reduce the amount of infrastructure, including paved surfaces and utility easements, necessary for development. - B. Promote interconnected greenways and corridors throughout the community. - C. Provide a subdivision option that permits flexibility of design in order to promote environmentally sensitive and efficient uses of the land. - D. Preserve in perpetuity unique or sensitive natural resources, such as groundwater, floodplains, wetlands, streams, steep slopes, woodlands and wildlife habitat. - E. Preserve scenic views both from within and without the subdivision. - F. Preserve important historic and archaeological sites. - G. Preserve green space through the use of nonstructural stormwater runoff and water protection measures. - H. Encourage interaction in the community neighborhood by clustering grouping houses closer together, and orienting the houses toward the street, providing public gathering places and encouraging the use of parks and community facilities as focal points in the neighborhood. - I. Encourage street designs that reduce traffic speeds and promote interconnectivity. - J. Promote construction of convenient, landscaped walking trails and bike paths within the subdivision and that are connected to neighboring communities, businesses, and facilities to reduce reliance on automobiles. - K. Reduce erosion and sedimentation by minimizing land disturbance and removal of vegetation in the development subdivision. - L. Promote contiguous green space with adjacent municipalities.

-N. Protect water quality and aquifers.
+- M. Protect rural character and activities such as farming and forestry. - N. Protect water quality and aquifers.

-\$250-2 Authority, title and applicability.
+§250-2 Authority, title and applicability.